Indira Gandhi Arena: Other facilities

 There are 2 other venues located in the same complex with the arena:

+Indira Gandhi Indoor Cycling Velodrome

 Indira Gandhi Indoor Cycling Velodrome is a 3,800 seater velodrome that hosted track cycling events of 2010 Commonwealth Games.

+KD Jadhav Indoor Hall

 The KD Jadhav Indoor Hall is a 6,000-capacity indoor stadium that hosted wrestling events for the 2010 Commonwealth Games.
 After three months without official name, it was finally named after Indian wrestler K. D. Jadhav who won Independent India's first individual medal at the Olympics i.e. a bronze medal at the 1952 Summer Olympics.